Miami Amigos: History

 Beginning play, the Inter–American League and Miami debuted on April 11, 1979.
 Problems affected the league as rains cancelled large numbers of games.
 Visa issues and airline problems negatively affected travel and resulted in additional cancelled games.
 One Amigos game in Venezuela was called when the stadium lights failed and never came back on.
 The two Venezuelan teams generally drew good crowds.
-But the San Juan Boricuas occasionally drew fewer than 100 fans and moved some games to Puerto Rico, drawing 14,625 total attendence for the season.
+But the San Juan Boricuas occasionally drew fewer than 100 fans and moved some games to Puerto Rico, drawing 14,625 total attendance for the season.
 In mid–June, the San Juan and Panama (24,400 in attendance) owners immediately abandoned their teams, leaving players stranded across the Caribbean.
 Miami had crowds up to 3,500, with an average of 1,350 for home games at Miami Stadium, drawing 48,600 for the 72 games played.
 Miami was also affected by the rest of the Inter–American League issues.
 Miami owners Fine and Ryan offered a promotion where Amigos fans could purchase a joint season ticket with the Miami Orioles for all of the two teams’ combined 130 home games for $250.
 The Amigos and other teams in the league did not have television or radio broadcasts, negating potential revenue sources and fan interest in the games.
 Only one 1979 Miami Amigos game was broadcast in Miami, a radio broadcast.

 Once the season began, Davey Johnson underwent back surgery and missed time with the team.
 Johnson had lingering effects from a home plate collision years earlier and was hitting .240 with one home run in 25 at–bats for the Amigos.
 Amigos player Dan Thomas, who was leading the league in home runs, was suspended by Johnson.
 Thomas' religious beliefs dictated that he was forbidden to play from sundown Friday until sundown Saturday and he had several incidents with umpires.
 Amigos player Oscar Zamora owned a successful shoe factory in Miami and could only travel to away games on the weekends.
 The atmosphere at Miami Stadium for Amigos games was festive, as the fans used conga drums and other percussion to play out Latin rhythms throughout the home games.
 The team cheerleaders were called the Hot and Juicy Wendy's Girls.

 By June, the Inter–American League lost the San Juan and Panama franchises, who both folded.
 The Inter–American League then divided the season schedule into halves, awarding the first–half pennant to Miami, who were 43–17 in their first 60 games.
 The Amigos would only play 12 more games.